aemkei/jsfuck/README.md

 ## `+` – Plus Sign

-This symbol is useful, because it allows us to create number, add two values, concatenating strings and (combined with '[]') create strings.
+This symbol is useful, because it allows us to:

+1. create numbers
+2. add two values
+3. concatenating strings
+4. create strings

 The current version of JSFuck uses it a lot but we not sure if they are fundamental.